D9292S/New-Quantum-Bank/DEPLOYMENT.md

 # Deploying Quantum Bank Bot to Heroku

-This guide explains how to deploy the Quantum Bank Discord bot to Heroku using the GitHub Actions workflow included in this repository.
+This guide explains how to deploy the Quantum Bank Discord bot to Heroku using the GitHub Actions workflows included in this repository.

+## Branch Strategy Overview

+The project uses the following branch strategy for deployments:

+1. **Feature Branches** (`feature/*`): For developing new features
+2. **Build Pipelines Branch** (`build-pipelines`): For staging deployment and validation
+3. **Heroku Deployment Branch** (`heroku-deployment`): For production deployment to Heroku

 ## Prerequisites